Read-The-Question/rtq-review/src/pages/md/ragpapers/topicpapers_ttime_2_g2_prns.md

 <div class='question_envelope rag_not_found rag_not_found subquestion'>
 <div class='question subquestion'>

 The distance from London to Birmingham is $189.5 \ \text{km}$.
-Convert the distance she istravelling to meters.
+Calculate the distance she is travelling in meters.

 </div>
 <div class='workings'>